Go With Longtime Cuba Experts

 Smaller Groups Make For Better Trips through Cuba

-We keep our Cuba Scheduled Group Trips (6–14 people—or as few as 2 on our private journeys), so we can enjoy increased access and mobility, and so that each of our travelers gets to be an active participant in our discussions.
-It’s unlikely that a group of 25 would be invited into a small workshop for a chat with artists or to an intimate gathering in a private home.
+We keep our trip size small (8 travelers maximum on our Group Trips—and as few as 2 on our private journeys), so we can enjoy increased access and mobility, and so that each of our travelers gets to be an active participant in our discussions.
+It’s unlikely that a group of 25 or 40 would be invited into a small workshop for a chat with artists or to an intimate gathering in a private home.

 “I don't believe GeoEx could have changed anything.
 The guides were superb.
 Our group was most enjoyable, a delightful mix that would be hard to repeat.
-I can't get over how mobile it felt to be 9 or 10 people—that the size of the group allowed for a flexibility not possible in larger groups.
+I can't get over how mobile it felt—that the size of the group allowed for a flexibility not possible in larger groups.
 That point will stay with me as I consider travel in the future.” –Nancy B.